raquelgrant/Climate-Analysis-USA/README.md

 ### How do I get started?

-Navigate to the (something) tab in order to get directions on how to recreate this process.
+Navigate to the *ProcessNotebook.ipynb* tab in order to get directions on how to recreate this process.
 #### This repository was created by Raquel Grant for usage in Professor Gotzler's English Class at the University of North Carolina at Chapel Hill.